Famous-machine-learning-projects/.github/profile/README.md

 </p>

 In this organization, I intend to share some of the most interesting issues in machine learning.

+Supervised learning: Models that can predict labels based on labeled training data

+- Classification: Models that predict labels as two or more discrete categories
+- Regression: Models that predict continuous labels
+-
+Unsupervised learning: Models that identify structure in unlabeled data

+- Clustering: Models that detect and identify distinct groups in the data
+- Dimensionality reduction: Models that detect and identify lower-dimensional structure in higher-dimensional data

 <!--

 **Here are some ideas to get you started:**